-Short doc by Videographer Michael Kirby Smith & Producer Casey L Coombs in collaboration with HRW, highlighting the frustrations of relatives of Yemeni GITMO inmates that they claim continue to be held to a different, unjust legal standard.
+Short documentary by Videographer Michael Kirby Smith & Producer Casey L Coombs in collaboration with HRW, interviewing relatives of Yemeni GITMO inmates on why they believe the case for their continued incarceration is moot.

 Frame from Human Rights Watch documentary Michael Kirby Smith (filmed) and I (produced) in the Saudi border town Haradh, de facto capital of human trafficking networks saturating Yemen’s Red Sea coast.
 View film here

 …more than two years into the process and despite the impetus given to the new democratization era by interim President Abd Rabu Mansur Hadi, the anti-corruption agenda is still grappling with a culture of impunity in which people are reluctant to blow the whistle out of fear of losing their jobs, donor funding or worse.